Sustainability Trend Driving Business to Carrier

 In fact, biodiesel added lubricity.
 It’s also performed well in cold weather.

 Buonassi credits partnering with a quality vendor like Ag-Land FS to getting a good product.
-The fuel comes from REG.
+The fuel comes from Chevron Renewable Energy Group.

-“A company like REG has production facilities that make top-of-the-line, quality-controlled biodiesel,” he says.
+“A company like Chevron Renewable Energy Group has production facilities that make top-of-the-line, quality-controlled biodiesel,” he says.
 “And they’re sourcing different forms of feedstock that go through testing before being converted to the end product.”
 It’s an end product that Buonassi credits with helping G&D Integrated stay ahead of the curve.

 “There’s really no sense in fighting the tide of sustainability,” he says.
 “A lot of other truck carriers will.
 At G&D, we feel it is our duty to be good environmental custodians, and it makes business sense for us.”